Cardiovascular Computational Mechanics Research

 Our experiments are complemented by computational investigations of blood flow and wall stresses in the developing heart, both under normal and abnormal hemodynamic conditions.
 The combination of both experimental and computational approaches enables us to shed more light towards understanding development of the heart and CHD.

-We have obtained valuable data on blood flow velocities, pressures and histological composition of the developing heart.
-Together, our data suggests that blood flow is a strong determinant of cardiac tissue growth and remodeling.
+We have obtained valuable data on blood flow velocities, blood pressures, histological and ultrastructural composition of the developing heart.
+Together, our data suggests that blood flow is a strong determinant of cardiac tissue growth and remodeling, as well as development of congenital heart defects.

 4D reconstruction of cardiac outflow tract